StackVista/stackstate-docs/develop/reference/stql_reference.md

 #### Example

-The example below will return all components in the application layer that have a healthstate of either "CRITICAL" or "DEVIATING".
+The example below will return all components in the application layer that have a health state of either "CRITICAL" or "DEVIATING".
 Components with names "appA" or "appB" and their neighbors will also be included.

 ```text
 layer = "application"